Crossed Eyes: Symptoms and Treatments

 Crossed eyes are an alteration in the alignment of the eyes.
 It leads to the loss of parallelism – that is, the possibility that both eyes point in the same direction when focusing on an object.

 It’s common for crossed eyes to appear right at birth or pretty soon after.
-This is due to a deficiency in the functioning of the eye muscles.
+As stated by the American Academy of Ophthalmology, this is due to a deficiency in the functioning of the eye muscles.
 They fail to maintain balance and, therefore, lack eye coordination.

 There are times when the condition remains stable and there are no major variations in their vision.
 However, other times, they fail intermittently.
 This is mainly when a person is tired, nervous or ill.
 Also, it may occur when an object is at a certain distance from the line of vision.